 Frequently asked questions about water and water systems

-For all enquiries about maintaining equipment, for example draining pressure tanks or changing UV bulbs, please contact us as different systems can have very different maintenance requirements.
+For all enquiries about maintaining equipment, for example draining pressure tanks or changing UV lamps, please contact us as different systems can have very different maintenance requirements.

 How much water pressure do I need in my home?

 The water pressure in your home really comes down to what your expectations are or what you'd like to have.
-Most modern households have about 40 to 60 psi but we can supply pumps that will operate at over 100 psi if required.
+Most modern households have about 40 to 60 psi but we can supply pumps that will operate at over 100 psi (6.89 bar, 690 kPa) if required.

 How do I find out if my water is safe to drink?

 You will need to have your water tested by a laboratory.
 Depending on what you are testing for you may need a sterile container.
-Drop your water sample into our shop, we can arrange to have it tested and run through the results with you, or alternatively you can drop it into a local laboratory.
+Drop your water sample into our shop, we can manage this process run through the results with you, or alternatively you can drop it into a local laboratory.

 What are some common signs of bad water?